petershin/liferay-learn/docs/commerce/latest/en/order-management/orders/order-splitting.md

 ### Customer Order

-Customer order is the one placed by the customer containing products from multiple catalogs.
-Assume that a customer places an order with 2 products, each from a different catalog.
-It shows up as a single entry in the *Placed Orders* page.
+A Customer order is placed by the customer containing products from multiple catalogs.
+If a customer places an order with two products, each from a different catalog, it appears as a single entry in the *Placed Orders* page.
 This is the customer order.
 This order gets split only when you accept the order from the *Orders* page.

 ### Supplier Order

 Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Orders*.
 You can see a single entry for the customer order.

-Select the order and click on *Accept Order*.
-This is when the object action on the commerce order object gets executed.
-Go back to the Orders page and you can see three entries now.
-One entry denoting the customer order and two entries denoting the supplier orders.
+Select the order and click *Accept Order*.
+Now the object action on the commerce order object is executed.
+Go back to the Orders page and you'll now see three entries: one entry for the customer order and two entries for the supplier orders.
 The supplier orders are linked to their own channel.

-A supplier can only view and manage the supplier orders linked to their channel.
+Suppliers can only view and manage the supplier orders linked to their channels.
 If there were three products in the original order from three different catalogs, there would be a total of four entries (one customer order + three supplier orders).
-The customer does not see the supplier orders in the *Placed Orders* page.
+The customer does not see the supplier orders in the Placed Orders page.

 ### Splitting Order Level Discounts